Generative Adversarial Networks for Resource State Generation: Generation of Resource States through CGAN

 Figure~\ref{fig:theoretical_werner_like_regions} presents Werner-like states generated and plotted using the trained models.
 In these plots, the pink background indicates the region of separable states, while the green background marks the region of inseparable (entangled) states.
 For the broadcasting tasks (1) and (2), the green region represents all entangled states from which broadcasting is possible; for teleportation (3), the green region coincides with states useful for teleportation.
 Generated states that meet the resource criterion are shown as blue dots, while those that do not are shown as orange dots; states lying in the ``wrong'' background region thus represent classification errors by the model.

-All three subplots show states generated using Model 1 (Cholesky) with training size 2000: (1)~states useful for broadcasting of quantum correlations using local cloning, (2)~states useful for broadcasting of quantum correlations using non-local cloning, and (3)~states useful for teleportation, satisfying the utility criterion $p(1+4\alpha\beta) > 1$.
+All three subplots show states generated using Model 1 (Cholesky) with training size 2000: (1)~states useful for broadcasting of quantum entanglement using local cloning, (2)~states useful for broadcasting of quantum entanglement using non-local cloning, and (3)~states useful for teleportation, satisfying the utility criterion $p(1+4\alpha\beta) > 1$.